 A 529 plan* is an investment plan operated by a state, designed to help families save for future college costs.
-As long as the plan satisfies a few basic requirements, the federal tax law provides special tax benefits to the plan participant.
+As long as the plan satisfies a few basic requirements, federal tax law provides special tax benefits to the plan participant.
 There also may be state tax deduction benefits depending on your state’s plan.
 If you choose to invest in a 529 plan, you are not restricted to just the plan offered by your own state.
 However, there may be state tax implications for selecting another state’s plan.

-One of the key advantages of a 529 plan is the unsurpassed income tax breaks on the non-deductible contributions.
+One of the key advantages of a 529 plan is the income tax breaks on the non-deductible contributions.
 Any earnings grow tax-free for as long as the money stays in the plan.
 And when the plan makes a distribution to pay for the beneficiary’s college costs, the distribution is federal tax-free as well.

 Another major advantage is that the account holder stays in control of the assets in a 529 account.
 The named beneficiary has no rights to the funds.
 In fact, the account holder has the flexibility to change beneficiaries at any time, but only once per year.
 The account holder decides when withdrawals are taken and for what purpose.
 Most plans even allow account holders to reclaim the funds for themselves any time they desire.
 However, earnings will be subject to income tax and an additional 10% penalty on non-qualified withdrawals.